lirantal/slides-typescript-security/slides.md

 ---

-# How PHP handle type conversion
+# How PHP handle type conversion 🙄

-also known as: "the silliness table"
+also known as "the silliness table"

 ![type juggling in PHP](./images/type-juggling-in-php.png)